 The Great Lie

 That’s not to say there’s no room for a Joan of Arc in these stories.
 Quite the contrary.
 I’m saying one just isn’t enough.
 Any place that takes prophecy seriously should be overflowing with the god-blessed competing to become the hero foretold.
 With Achades, I wanted to create a protagonist who meets the specifics of prophecy so completely even pretenders to the mantle would have to bend a knee.

 A CERTAIN SET OF SKILLS

-Now, if instead, the Named Powers started rounding up the Chosen’s loved ones, that’s when they’d expose his true weakness; things only spiral from there.
-Once anyone, friend, or foe, knows who to hurt, that’s when even the God-Blessed fall into line.
+Now, if instead, the Named Powers started rounding up the Chosen’s loved ones, that’s when they’d expose his true weakness, things only spiral from there.
+Once anyone, friend or foe, knows who to hurt, that’s when even the God-Blessed fall into line.

 To make that work, distance is critical.
 In a world where the likeliest threats are born at home, campaigns abroad quickly become a Hero’s refuge.
 This is good; it keeps them focused, isolated, without proximity to civilization.
 Meanwhile, back at home, free from prying eyes, the powerful can quickly isolate loved ones and use them as leverage in their schemes.
-They must be careful, though.
-Once those threats turn empty, and they lose their teeth, all is wrath.
+They must be careful though.
+Once those threats turn empty, and they lose their teeth, and all is wrath.